FlatFilers/flatfile-plugins/plugins/autocast/README.md

 ## Usage

-The `autocast` plugin will listen for the `commit:created` event and cast numbers, booleans, and dates to the appropriate Blueprint type.
+The `autocast` plugin will listen for the `commit:created` event and cast strings, numbers, booleans, and dates to the appropriate Blueprint type.
 Note that the `recordHook` and `bulkRecordHook` plugins listen for the same event type.
 Plugins will fire in the order they are placed in the listener.